-On June 20, 2014, the New York State Legislature passed historic assessment legislation, which the Governor signed on November 21, 2014, that will greatly aid the County in achieving structural balance.
-Simply put, this is the largest structural reform that Nassau County has ever achieved.
-This legislation creates a Disputed Assessment Fund (DAF) that will establish a manageable and fiscally sound process to satisfy most commercial tax certiorari refunds and end the need to borrow to pay for tax refunds, which has been the practice of the County since the 1970s.
+On June 20, 2014, the New York State Legislature passed assessment legislation, which the Governor signed on November 21, 2014, that will aid the County in achieving structural balance.
+This legislation created a Disputed Assessment Fund (DAF) that will establish a manageable and fiscally sound process to satisfy most commercial tax certiorari refunds and end the need to borrow to pay for tax refunds, which has been the practice of the County since the 1970s.
 The County's borrowing was made necessary by the County guaranty, which requires the County (unlike any other county in New York) to fund the property tax refunds of the towns, special districts, and 55 out of the 56 school districts in the County.
 This legislation saves the County approximately \$950 million in debt service payments over 20 years.
 Rating agencies have recognized this as a credit positive as it will provide recurring funding for successful tax challenges.